goofball851/Random-VibeCoded-Apps/FunBox/src/plugins/README.md

 ## 🛠 Tips

-Keep plugin logic isolated — don’t leak globals
+Keep plugin logic isolated — don’t leak globals.

-If a plugin needs to preload assets, do it in the async function
+If a plugin needs to preload assets, do it in the async function.

-Load only the required runtime (don’t bundle all into core)
+Load only the required runtime (don’t bundle all into core).

-Use inline styles or classes, not external CSS
+Use inline styles or classes, not external CSS.

 ---

 ## 💡 Future Ideas

-Add a fallback for unsupported types
+1. Add a fallback for unsupported types

-Enable shared controls (pause, reset, volume)
+2. Enable shared controls (pause, reset, volume)

-Allow multiple states per plugin
+3. Allow multiple states per plugin

-Support multiple plugins per Fun Box
+4. Support multiple plugins per Fun Box